Updated July 2, 2020

-While COVID-19 has drastically affected the tourism industry in Ottawa, leading to the temporary closure of most businesses, the industry continues to show its resiliency through acts of “caremongering,” good faith, and by taking their experiences online.
+While COVID-19 has drastically affected the tourism industry in Ottawa, the industry continues to show its resiliency through acts of “caremongering,” good faith, and by taking their experiences online.
 Examples include:

 - The Keep Ottawa Awesome initiative sees Ottawa Tourism members banding together to promote their services and generate income through the sale of gift certificates.
 Participating members include Haunted Walk, Escape Bicycle Tours & Rentals, Brew Donkey, C’est Bon Cooking, Pirate Life, Escape Manor and À La Carte Shuttle & Tours.

 - The City of Ottawa launched the campaign Buy Local, aimed at supporting local businesses by encouraging residents to buy items and gift cards online, ordering take-out, supporting social media activity, and more.

 - Similarly, Together Apart has compiled a list of businesses still operating in some capacity (delivery, gift cards, etc.), searchable by Ottawa neighbourhood.